Estimated reading time: 10 minutes

-There is never a holiday that we don’t show up at the in-law’s house without our Christmas cookies.
+There is never a holiday that we don’t arrive at her parent’s house without Christmas cookies.

-My mother-in-law has a huge spread on the dining room table and her side table full of Christmas cookies, Christmas cakes, Panetone, Chocolates of all descriptions.
+My mother-in-law has a massive spread on the dining room table, and her side table is full of Christmas cookies, cakes, Panetone, and Chocolates.

 Turtles come to mind.

-There are also plates of mixed nuts, raisins and other goodies that we all snack on for about a week.
+There are plates of mixed nuts, raisins, and other goodies that we all snack on for about a week.

-Yes, we gain the Holiday pounds but it’s worth it.
-We just work it off later.
+Yes, we gain the ten holiday pounds, but it’s worth it.

 Holiday Baking And Planning